 Using the VA to Get Treatment at Desert Hope

-Desert Hope, located in Las Vegas, Nevada, is an approved community care provider.
-Desert Hope offers the Salute to Recovery program specifically for veterans and first responders.
-Veterans can access many different levels of care, including medical detox, inpatient, and outpatient treatment.
-In our veterans’ program, veteran Marines will have the chance to participate in individual therapy and groups specifically designed for them.
-The opportunity to connect and recover alongside other vets sets Desert Hope apart from other private treatment facilities.
+Desert Hope Treatment Center in Las Vegas, Nevada, is an approved community care provider.
+Desert Hope offers the Salute to Recovery program specifically for Veterans and first responders.
+Veterans can access many different levels of care, including medical detox, inpatient residential care, and outpatient treatment.
+Our customized programming gives Veteran Marines the chance to participate in individual therapy and groups designed just for them.
+The opportunity to connect and recover alongside other Vets sets Desert Hope apart from other private treatment facilities.
 Additionally, staff will provide Vets with transportation to and from their doctor’s appointments if needed.

-If you or someone you love is struggling with addiction and are unsure of where to turn, call us today at .
-Desert Hope, American Addiction Centers’ Las Vegas treatment facility, is ready to help you get the treatment you need today.
+If you or someone you love is struggling with addiction and unsure of where to turn, call us today at .
+Our Las Vegas drug and alcohol rehab facility is ready to help you get the treatment you need today.